onecodex/taxonomy/README.md

 ```

 Note that tax_id in parameters passed in functions described below are string but for example in the case of NCBI need
 to be essentially quoting integers: `562 -> "562"`.
-In that case, passing something that can't be converted to a number
-will raise an exception even if the documentation below does not mention it.
+If you loaded a taxonomy via JSON and you had additional data in your file, you can access it via indexing, `node["readcount"]` for example.

 #### `tax.root -> TaxonomyNode`
 Points to the root of the taxonomy